ProvarTesting/provardx/DEVELOPING.md

 1. Provar should be installed on the machine
 1. There should be a provardx folder with provardx.jar available in the installation directory
 1. sfdx cli should be installed on machine (https://developer.salesforce.com/tools/sfdxcli)
-1. Install Yarn `npm install -g yarn`.
+1. Install Yarn globally using `npm install -g yarn`.

 ## Typical workflow